IBM-Cloud/vnf-samples/README.md

 For example to test the one_nic_vsi_sample use case the URL to be used in the IBM Cloud Schematics will be https://github.com/IBM-Cloud/vnf-samples/tree/master/one_nic_vsi_sample

+In order to use a particular use case in the content catalogue as a .tar.gz release file, copy the code of that use case in a separate repository and then use it as a .tar.gz release file.
+This repository cannot be used in the content catalogue.

 Follow the README for each of the use cases to get more details.